Oghma-Infinium/Vagabond/README.md

 6. Wait for the download process to complete. **DO NOT** ALT-TAB during this process as it will cause the process to fail and you will have to start over again.

-#### Curios Steps
-After you complete the above steps, please make sure you follow the steps below to avoid any issues with the Curios CC files:

-1. Navigate to your Steam's installation folder of Skyrim Special Edition.

-2. Within the `Skyrim Special Edition\Data` folder, delete the `ccbgssse037-curios.bsa` and `ccbgssse037-curios.esl` files

-3. Verify your game files for Skyrim. **DO NOT OPEN THE GAME AFTER COMPLETING THIS STEP!**

 ---

 ### Wabbajack Installation